Mariners outfielder Braden Bishop to wear Dick’s cleats to support Washington firefighters

 “I will wear them!
 But on one condition, the $1000 goes to feeding the firefighters fighting fires around the state.
 Do we have a deal?”

-After the intrasquad game at Cheney Stadium in Tacoma was canceled due to unhealthy air quality due to the smoke from the forest fires settling in the Puget Sound, Bishop talked to the media via video conference about the cleat challenge.
+After Friday’s intrasquad game at Cheney Stadium in Tacoma was canceled due to unhealthy air quality due to the smoke from the forest fires settling in the Puget Sound, Bishop talked to the media via video conference about the cleat challenge.

 “We’ve been talking actually,” Bishop said.
-“I think they are trying to find and artist and I will send them some cleats up there.”
+“I think they are trying to find an artist and I will send them some cleats up there.”

-Strange-Gordon’s cleats were custom made by Marcus Rivero, a renowned shoe artist out of Florida, who goes by the handle of Soles by Sir.
-Rivero has designed hundreds of pairs of shoes for some of the top athletes in all levels of sports.
+Strange-Gordon’s cleats were custom made by Marcus Rivero, a renowned shoe artist out of Florida who goes by the handle of Soles by Sir.
+Rivero has designed hundreds of shoes for athletes in all levels of sports.

 There is also local shoe artist and current UW student Andrew Urrutia, who has done shoe designs for Felix Hernandez and other Mariners players under his company TrainKicks.